Map Camp is series of events including workshops and talks about Wardley mapping techniques. It’s a community event driven by real practitioners.

 But really, what we’ve experienced is another layer, which is your problem prevention mindset.
 Things like well architected engineering excellence, standardisation, sustainability.
 They’re the real things that no one asks for.
 But they actually enable a lot.

 For example commoditize can affect your long term value.
-And then towards the bottom here, the enabler for all of this is the idea of Wardley mapping (at Map Camp), is the idea of challenging to make sure there’s movement.
-And really, the concept of the Value Flywheel is that there’s clarity of purpose first.
-You challenge through your map, you figure out your next best action, which is your leverage, and then you move things over into this long term value.
-Which then creates space for further innovation up at the top there.
+Towards the bottom of the map, the enabler for all of this is Wardley mapping.
+Or the idea of challenging to make sure there’s movement.
+And that is the concept of the Value Flywheel.
+There’s clarity of purpose first.
+You challenge through your map, you figure out your next best action, which is your leverage, and then you move things over into long term value.
+Which then creates space for further innovation up at the top of the map.

-Underpinning it all is that environment for success.
+Underpinning it all is having an environment for success.
 That’s very important.
 Psychological safety is a big thing that enables this to happen.
 It’s very hard to challenge if you’re going to get shouted out every time you raise a question.
-That’s the reason why environment for success is one of those key elements there that underpins the entire Value Flywheel.
+That’s the reason why environment for success is one of the key elements that underpins the entire Value Flywheel.

 Equilibrium of expectation

 The commoditize piece is an interesting one to get into.
 I always think of this one as a scaling thing.
-As you’re moving with speed, and producing more and more throughput, and you carry that over the longer term.
+As you’re moving with speed, and producing more throughput, you carry that over the longer term.

 But then you’ve got to think about the fact that teams move, and your developers move and leaders move.
-But as they move, you should be able to go from one workload to another, and it should be reasonably consistent.
-You shouldn’t find something that’s not in a good state, or you’re worried about making a change, or something’s brittle or you are wondering about being able to assess the impact of what I’m doing right now?
+But as they move, you should be able to go from one workload to another.
+And it should be reasonably consistent.
+You shouldn’t find something that’s not in a good state where you’re worried about making a change.
+Or something’s brittle and you are left wondering about being able to assess the impact of what you are doing.

-And I think, when you get everybody on this on a level playing field, there’s an equilibrium of expectation in terms of standards.
-You know, we talk a lot about well architected and you could argue that it’s a commoditized set of best practices that get everybody aligned to.
+When you get everybody on this on a level playing field, there’s an equilibrium of expectation in terms of standards.
+We talk a lot about well architected.
+And you could argue that it’s a commoditized set of best practices that get everybody can get aligned to.
 If you get everybody working to that standard, you should be able to move at speed and create the foundation for things like SRE etc.

 The role of a Technical Lead

-The three of us worked together for 15 years.
-For me the commoditize box is interesting because I can’t think of a time when we didn’t have some mad idea of bringing in something like threat modelling, whole team testing or some cloud strategy, like sustainability.
-As a technical leader it is your remit to do that.
+The commoditize box is interesting because I can’t think of a time when we didn’t have some mad idea of bringing in something like threat modelling, whole team testing or some cloud strategy, like sustainability.
+As a technical leader it is in your remit to do that.

-But people say: ‘why are we doing this, it’s not my objectives?’
-We need to do this because this is going to make everything else easier.
-And always the hard battle is to get something like this kicked off.
-As a Technical Lead, sometimes you have to just plant the flag and say, ‘no, we’re doing this!’.
-But then, a while in when people start to see the benefit as it lifts a lot of cognitive load.
+But people react by saying: ‘why are we doing this, it’s not in my objectives!’
+And we show them that we need to do this because it is going to make everything else easier.
+The hard battle is getting something like this kicked off.
+As a Technical Lead, sometimes you have to plant the flag and say, ‘no, we’re doing this!’.
+But then, in a while people start to see the benefit as it lifts a lot of cognitive load.

 As a Technical Lead, it’s your job to assess when the organisation is ready for that change.
 Because if you push something when people aren’t ready, it’s difficult.
 The trick is knowing when to push those things and connect them to the the executive vision.